 A second primary objective is normative design:

-How can ACE models be used as computational laboratories to facilitate the design of institutional and regulatory policies resulting in socially desirable system performance over time?
+How can ACE models be used as computational laboratories to facilitate the design of structures, institutions, and regulations resulting in desirable system performance?
 The ACE approach to normative design is akin to filling a bucket with water to determine if it leaks.
-A virtual world is constructed that captures the salient aspects of a system operating under a design of interest.
-The virtual world is then permitted to develop over time, driven solely by its own internal dynamics.
-One key issue is the extent to which resulting world outcomes are efficient, fair, and orderly, despite possible attempts by agents to game the design for personal advantage.
-A second key issue is a cautionary concern for adverse unintended consequences.
+A researcher constructs a virtual world that captures salient aspects of a system operating under a proposed design.
+The researcher identifies a range of initial agent state specifications of interest, including seed values for agent PRNG methods.
+For each such specification the researcher permits the virtual world to develop over modeled time, driven solely by agent interactions.
+Recorded outcomes are then used to evaluate design performance.

 A quintessential example of this line of research is an old but still unresolved concern of economists such as Adam Smith (1723-1790), Ludwig von Mises (1881-1973), John Maynard Keynes (1883-1946), Joseph Schumpeter (1883-1950), and Friedrich von Hayek (1899-1992): namely, what are the self-organizing capabilities of decentralized market economies?

-A fourth primary objective is methodological advancement: How best to provide ACE researchers with the methods and tools they need to undertake theoretical studies of dynamic economic systems through systematic sensitivity studies, and to examine the compatibility of sensitivity-generated theories with real-world data?
+A fourth primary objective is method/tool advancement: How best to provide ACE researchers with the methods and tools they need to undertake theoretical studies of dynamic economic systems through systematic sensitivity studies, and to examine the compatibility of sensitivity-generated theories with real-world data?
 ACE researchers are exploring a variety of ways to address this objective ranging from careful consideration of methodological principles to the practical development of programming, visualization, and empirical validation tools.

 Linked below are materials of possible interest to ACE researchers as well as to researchers who wish to explore the potential usefulness of agent-based modeling for social science purposes more generally.
 These materials are updated on a regular basis, and suggestions for additional materials to include are welcome.